encode/django-rest-framework/docs/api-guide/permissions.md

 ## DRF - Access Policy

 The [Django REST - Access Policy][drf-access-policy] package provides a way to define complex access rules in declaritive policy classes that are attached to view sets or function-based views.
-The policies are defined in JSON in a format similer to AWS' Identity & Access Management policies.
+The policies are defined in JSON in a format similar to AWS' Identity & Access Management policies.

 ## Composed Permissions